Dr. Stephen Smith

 "Many times a day I realize how much my own life is built on the labors of my fellowmen, and how earnestly I must exert myself in order to give in return as much as I have received." ~Albert Einstein

-I am delighted to serve as the director, and one of the faculty, at CVGS!
+I am delighted to serve as the director, and one of the seven faculty members, here at CVGS!
+I have been in my current position since 2010.

-I currently teach the senior Connections in Mathematics course as well as the statistics portion of Junior Research.
-In my teaching I enjoy using emerging technologies, direct instruction with mnemonic devices and graphic organizers, and active learning with group and project-based work to enhance understanding and recall.
+I currently teach the senior Connections in Mathematics course at CVGS and working with the seniors in the Leadership, Teamwork, Communications Design Challenge each fall.
+In my teaching I use emerging technologies, direct instruction with mnemonic devices and graphic organizers, and active learning with group and project-based work to enhance understanding and recall.

 I grew up in Ohio as the sixth of seven children.
 I moved to Lynchburg in 1985 to attend Lynchburg College.
-I am married to a truly gifted teacher, Meg Smith, who was recognized as the Virginia State Teacher of the Year for 2012, and who currently serves as an instructional coach with the Lynchburg City Schools.
+I am married to a truly gifted teacher, Meg Smith, who was recognized as the Virginia State Teacher of the Year for 2012.

 More than a Few Favorite Quotes